 The same articles of the Civil Code of Quebec must be read to the spouses in both types of marriage, and the course of the ceremony is essentially the same.
 There are differences between civil marriage and religious marriage which are summarized in the comparative table below.

 |Celebrant||A clerk or assistant clerk of the Superior Court;

 A member of the municipal or borough council;

 |Place of celebration||Courthouse

-Any place agreed with the celebrant which respects the solemn nature of the civil marriage and which is arranged for this purpose.
+Any place agreed with the celebrant which respects the solemn nature of the civil marriage and which is arranged for this purpose, like a ceremony room.

 |Place of worship:

 |Legal advice||Yes, only if the celebrant is a notary||No|

 |Marriage contract||Yes, only if the celebrant is a notary||No|